rapid7/insightconnect-plugins/cisco_umbrella_investigate/help.md

 # Version History

+* 3.1.1 - Return information from API when a PluginException has occurred to improve error messaging
 * 3.1.0 - Add Passive DNS and Timeline actions
 * 3.0.0 - Add action input and output examples to documentation | Set `title` in action input and output sections in schema | Update domain name in `investigate.py` | Improve error handling | Change action input names to lowercase in action Latest Malicious Domains by IP, DNS RR History for IP Address and Samples by Domain
 * 2.0.0 - New spec and help.md format for the Extension Library | Fix spelling of variable titled Co-occurrences